psychemedia/storytelling-notes/hudden_dudden.md

 Then he answered, "What are you talking of?
 Go about your business.
 Didn't I say it wasn't for sale?"
 And he makes as though he would go on.

-"Don't go away," say they; "we'll give you ten — fifteen thousand, come! "
+"Don't go away," say they; "we'll give you ten — fifteen thousand, come!"

 In the end he palms it off on them for twenty thousand piastres.